magento/devdocs/guides/v2.2/alpha-2-2/QuickStartAlpha2.2.0.md

 B2B See B2B Installation Guide.

 ### Step 3: Configure your environment

 ## Upgrade Alpha build

 ## Provide feedback please!

 Your input is critical to the success of Magento 2.2.0 editions!
-All feedback should be submitted here https://github.com/magento/magento2/issues
+All feedback should be submitted [here](https://github.com/magento/magento2/issues).

-Here are some simple guidelines to follow when logging issues against the Magento 2.2.0 Alpha Release.

 ### Before you log an issue

 Before creating an issue, do the following:

 * Check the documentation to confirm the behavior you are reporting is really a bug, not a feature.